freedomofpress/securedrop-docs/docs/introduction/what_makes_securedrop_unique.rst

 Limits the metadata trail as much as possible
 ---------------------------------------------

-In many leak cases, the metadata of a journalist's communications—where you’re located, who you’re talking to, when you’re talking to them, and how often—can lead to trouble just as much as the actual content of your conversations.
+In many leak cases, the metadata of a journalist's communications—where you're located, who you're talking to, when you're talking to them, and how often—can lead to trouble just as much as the actual content of your conversations.

 Even if a government serves a court order directly to a news organization to